av-crypto-security/cloud-infrastructure/k8s/basics-cluster-and-app/application.md

-# First Application Deployment — NGINX
+# Application Deployment — NGINX

 This document describes the exact sequence of steps required to deploy a first application (NGINX) into a Managed Kubernetes cluster.